WHY MOVEMENT? WHY THE BRAIN?

 Functional Synthesis (FS).
 These are private, one-on-one lessons in which movement is introduced manually from teacher (practitioner)to student (client).

 NeuroMovement® also relies on its Nine Essentials that you can readily apply in your daily life to potently drive changes in your brain.
 You can start implementing these essentials today.
-You soon will notice a significant difference in how you feel and how you start being more mindful and aware of yourself, your actions and your interactions with others and your environment (Learn more and download the free 9 Essentials e-book by using this LINK).
+You soon will notice a significant difference in how you feel and how you start being more aware of yourself, your actions and your interactions with others and your environment (Learn more and download the free 9 Essentials e-book by using this LINK).

 or find a practitioner in your area for private lessons.
 Sign up for group lessons when/where-ever possible.